leopardrobotics/leopardrobotics.github.io/_posts/2018-03-08-mentors-needed.md

   - Keeping students on task and productive
   - Resolving conflicts between students
   - Help keep track of purchases and financing
-  - Supervise one to three day-long competition events
+  - Supervise students at day-long competition events (up to 3)

 ## A Lead Mentor need not be an Engineer (or Programmer)! ##